JabRef/user-documentation/en/Installation.md

 Unfortunately, the installation is not always straight forward.
 Therefore, we only recommend this if you know what you are doing.
 In case you want to use OpenJDK with OpenJFX in general you should follow this [instructions](https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX).
-For Ubuntu 16.04 LTS head to [Installation Commands](#ubuntu-openjdk-16-04).
+For Ubuntu 16.04 LTS head to the section [Installation Commands](#ubuntu-openjdk-16-04).

 ## Verify Java Installation

-In case you already have a Java versio installed - or you closely followed the below steps, you can check your Java version by typing the following command into your command line interface:
+In case you already have a Java version installed - or you closely followed the steps below, you can check your Java version by typing the following command into your command line interface:

 `java -version`

 It is possible having multiple Java version at the same time.
-Set your required Java on linux distributions using following command:
+Set your preferred Java version on Linux distributions using the following command:

 `sudo update-alternatives --config java`

-Choose it by typing the number belonging to the Java version.
+and choose it by typing the number matching the Java version.

 Your Java version should look like this, depending on your operating system and JDK/JRE: